w3c/secure-payment-confirmation/explainer.md

 > whichever is handling payment.

-Traditionally, the Customer only interacts with the Merchant, and the Merchant communicates with the ??? via a back-channel protocol.
-However, ???s are increasingly looking to authenticate Customers during online payments.
+Traditionally, the Customer only interacts with the Merchant, and the Merchant communicates with the Account Provider via a back-channel protocol.
+However, Account Providers are increasingly looking to authenticate Customers during online payments.
 This is done for both regulatory reasons (e.g. [SCA] in the European Union) or for fraud prevention reasons - either fradulent Customers or fradulent Merchants.

-Existing methods of authenticating a Customer during an online payment are either high friction (e.g. embedding challenge iframes from the ???) or have poor user privacy (e.g. fingerprinting or tracking the user for risk analysis, to provide a 'frictionless flow').
+Existing methods of authenticating a Customer during an online payment are either high friction (e.g. embedding challenge iframes from the Account Provider) or have poor user privacy (e.g. fingerprinting or tracking the user for risk analysis, to provide a 'frictionless flow').
 The payments industry needs a consistent, low friction, strong authentication flow for online payments.

 The [Web Authentication (WebAuthn) API][webauthn] makes FIDO-based authentication available on the web, which provides a strong, low-friction